 ILNAS works on the development of this key sector for the economy.
-The Institute undertakes several activities in order to develop a network of experts, support the transfer of knowledge and education about Smart ICT standardization to national stakeholders, and strengthen their participation in related technical committees.
+The Institute undertakes several activities in order to develop a network of experts, support the transfer of knowledge and education about Smart ICT standardization to national stakeholders, and strengthen their participation in related technical committees7.
 To enhance these activities also at the academic level, ILNAS is notably working with the University of Luxembourg (UL) to develop standards-related education and research.
 The University certificate "Smart ICT for Business Innovation", in 2015-2016, was its first step to work closely with academia aiming to provide standards-based knowledge on recent emerging Smart ICT technologies to ICT professionals at national level.
-The course offered for two semesters was completed successfully with great interest of participations from different industries and a new course of the University certificate will start at the beginning of 2018.
+The course offered for two semesters was completed successfully with great interest of participations from different industries and a new course of the University certificate will start in February 2018.

 Recently and in line with the University certificate, ILNAS and the UL have developed a research program whose objective is to analyze and extend standardization and Digital Trust knowledge in the Smart ICT sectors such as Cloud Computing, Internet of Things and Big Data.
-Three PhD students will start their research activities in the mentioned domains of the Smart ICT.
-The main motivation of this program is to perform standardization-Digital Trust related research to enhance quality of the University certificate and to serve as the base for a future Master Program Smart Secure ICT for Business Innovation expected in 2019.
+Three PhD students have respectively started their research activities in the abovementioned Smart ICT domains.
+The main motivation of this program is to perform standardization-Digital Trust related research to enhance quality of the University certificate and to serve as the base for a Master Program Smart Secure ICT for Business Innovation expected in 2019.

-In relation with these recent developments, this Smart ICT Standards Analysis concentrates on three important pillars of the Smart ICT: Cloud Computing, Internet of Things, Big Data.
-Moreover Digital Trust related to these technologies is also included.
-This report is directly based on the Luxembourg's Standard Analysis of the ICT sector (ANS TIC) and also relies on White Papers published by ILNAS in the Smart ICT area.
+In relation with these recent developments, this Smart ICT Standards Analysis concentrates on three important pillars of the Smart ICT: Cloud Computing, Internet of Things and Big Data.
+Moreover, Digital Trust related to these technologies is also included.
+This report is directly based on the Luxembourg's Standard Analysis of the ICT sector8 (ANS TIC) and relies on White Papers published by ILNAS in the Smart ICT area9.
 The main purpose of this document is to inform national stakeholders about the main standardization activities and technical committees related to Smart ICT with the objective to offer them guidance for a potential future involvement in the standard's development process.
-It also provides a support to the current and future development of ILNAS standardization at national level (i.e., research and education).
+It also provides a support to the current and future development of ILNAS standardization at national level (i.e., in research and education).
 The readers are encouraged to consult the ANS TIC to have more information about the standards developments in the other fields of ICT that have been studied at national level, as described in Figure 1.

-[] Note: In this report, the term "standardization technical committee" is generic and covers "technical committees", "subcommittees", "working groups", etc.
+7 Note: In this report, the term "standardization technical committee" is generic and covers "technical committees", "subcommittees", "working groups", etc.

-&lt;sup>8] ILNAS & ANEC GIE, "Standards Analysis of the ICT Sector" (7th edition), 2017
+8 ILNAS & ANEC GIE, "Standards Analysis of the ICT Sector" (8th edition), 2017

-&lt;sup>9] White Paper "Digital Trust for Smart ICT" and "Big Data"
+9 White Paper "Digital Trust for Smart ICT" and "Big Data"

-Figure 1: ICT standards analysis subsectors
+Figure 1: ICT standards analysis subsectors10

 The report is organized as follows.
 The importance of standardization along with its objectives and introduction of standardization landscape in national, European and international level have been included in Chapter 2.
-Chapter 3 is dedicated to definition of Smart ICT, economical overview of ICT and interaction of three pillars of Smart ICT components: Cloud Computing, Internet of Things and Big Data, which are further defined in Chapter 4 with their fundamental characteristics.
-Detail list of technical standardization committees of each technologies have been also included in this Chapter.
+Chapter 3 is dedicated to the definition of Smart ICT, economical overview of ICT and interaction of three pillars of Smart ICT components: Cloud Computing, Internet of Things and Big Data, which are further defined in Chapter 4 with their fundamental characteristics.
+Detail lists of technical standardization committees of each technologies have also been provided in this chapter including a section on current trends in Smart ICT (Artificial Intelligence as well as Blockchain and Distributed Ledger Technologies).